deepchecks/deepchecks/docs/source/user-guide/nlp/supported_tasks.rst

 Deepchecks currently supports two NLP task types:

-* **Text Classification**: Text classification is any NLP task in which a whole body of text (ranging from a sentence to a document) is assigned a class (in the binary/multiclass case) or a certain set of classes (in the multilateral case).
+* **Text Classification**: Text classification is any NLP task in which a whole body of text (ranging from a sentence to a document) is assigned a class (in the binary/multiclass case) or a certain set of classes (in the multilabel case).
 In both the binary, the multiclass and the multilabel case the class "belongs" / "classifies" the whole text sample.
-Examples for such tasks are Sentiment Analysis, Topic Extraction, detecting harmful content and more.
+Examples for such tasks are: Sentiment Analysis, Topic Extraction, harmful content detection and more.
-* **Token Classification**: Token Classification is any NLP task in which each word (or to be more accurate, token) in the text sample is assigned a class of it's own.
+* **Token Classification**: Token Classification is any NLP task in which each word (or to be more accurate, token) in the text sample is assigned a class of its own.
 In many cases most tokens will belong to a "background" class, allowing the model to focus on the interesting tokens.
-Examples for such tasks are Named Entity Recognition, Part of Speach annotation (in which all tokens have a non-background class).
+Examples for such tasks are: Named Entity Recognition, Part-of-speech annotation (in which all tokens have a non-background class).

-.. _supported_labels__predictions_format:
+.. _nlp_supported_labels__predictions_format:

 Supported Labels and Predictions Format
 =======================================

-While labels are passed while constructing the :class:`TextData <text_data.TextData>` object, predictions are passed separately to the ``run`` method of the check / suite.
-Labels and predictions must be in the format detailed in this section, according the task type.
+While labels are passed when constructing the :class:`TextData <text_data.TextData>` object, predictions are passed separately to the ``run`` method of the check / suite.
+Labels and predictions must be in the format detailed in this section, according to the task type.

-Label Formats:
+Label Formats
 --------------

 * **Text Classification** Label - For text classification the accepted label format differs between multilabel and